rahimialijan/School-Library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Enumerable] <a name="about-project"></a>
+# 📖 [School Library] <a name="about-project"></a>

-> **[Enumerable]** Throughout the project, the team learned how to utilize a module within a class.
-We designed a class called MyList and incorporated a module named MyEnumerable, which implemented a limited set of functionalities from Enumerable.
+> **[School-Library]** application will record the books available in the library and track their borrowers.
+It will allow new students or teachers to be added, new books to be added, and records of borrowed books and corresponding borrowing dates to be saved.
+A beautiful and well-organized system will be built to accomplish the task efficiently.

 ## 🛠 Built With <a name="built-with"></a>